Rice, which is actually the seed of one of two grass species, can be grown around the world.

-Now, let’s discuss a rice cooker for those of us who are eating rice simply because it’s so cheap.
-The Circulon Acclaim Hard-Anodized Nonstick 7.5-Quart Covered Wide Stockport boasts an ample 7.5-quart capacity, to keep you and all your roommates happily fed.
-Made of high-density non-stick aluminum, this pot has a tempered glass lid that’s heat resistant.
+Now, let’s discuss a rice cooker for those of us who like to keep an eye on the rich while it’s cooking to make sure it doesn’t stick or burn.
+The Circulon Acclaim Hard-Anodized Nonstick 5-Quart Covered Wide Casserole Dish comes with a glass lid to make watching the rice without letting steam escape during cooking easy.
+Made of high-density non-stick aluminum, this pot’s tempered glass lid that’s heat resistant.

 At only 6 inches deep, this pot will come to a boil quickly, decreasing the overall prep time for a robust pot of rice.
 The non-stick coating will ensure speedy cleanup, so the gang can get back to studying, jamming, or partying in no time.